-This (Draft)-SOI has been prepared within the constrained funding environment reflected in the Draft Regional Land Transport Plan and Council's Draft Long-term Plan.
-Although the approved interim transport funding packageAccelerated Transport Programme has provided some additional funding for key projects, the This has limited the amount of limits on funding in some areas funding available, especially for capital projects, and means that the pace of change is not as fast as we would like to see nor as fast as is required.
-The level of funding allocated to asset renewals will also be constrained, which This will affect our ability to deliver the desired levels of service over time.
+This (Draft) SOI has been prepared within the constrained funding environment reflected in the Draft Regional Land Transport Plan and Council's Draft Long-term Plan.
+This has limited the amount of funding available, especially for capital projects, and means that the pace of change is not as fast as we would like to see nor as fast as is required.
+The level of funding allocated to asset renewals will also be constrained, which will affect our ability to deliver the desired levels of service over time.